6 Ways to Start Preparing Financially For Christmas NOW

 I’m embarrassed to admit how much of a hoarder I was, and I started working towards bieng a minimalist.

-Supplement with Gift Cards to be Financially Prepared for Christmas
+4. Supplement with Gift Cards to be Financially Prepared for Christmas

 There are so many ways to earn gift cards for Amazon, Target, and other stores that are easy to do!
 My family will save all of these up until the end of the year.
 And that makes us prepared financially for Christmas!

 Last year, we had around $1,000 in gift cards that we used to pay for Christmas!
 And then for birthdays the following year, since our children did not need to be that spoiled.
-Which leads us to our next point…
+This leads us to our next point…

-Reconsider Your Gifting Habits
+5. Reconsider Your Gifting Habits

 One way to do this is to follow the seven steps to financial freedom.
 If you’re already in debt, you can pay them off quickly.
 This way, you’ll be prepared financially for Christmas.

-Draw Names and Set Limits
+6. Draw Names and Set Limits

 I am the oldest of 10 children.
 My mom has 12 siblings, and my dad has 7 siblings.
 I’ve lost track of how many cousins I have!
 It would be impossible for us to get Christmas presents for everyone, so we draw names and that helps us prepare financially for Christmas.